Skip to main content

 Prefer --json for commands where you need IDs or structured output.

 Do not ask me to paste API tokens into chat.
-Use the saved CLI profile.
+Use the saved CLI profile for existing accounts, or the temporary onboarding token returned by onboarding start.

 Confirm before deleting chatbots, deleting knowledge, revoking tokens, removing members, or making broad account changes.

-When creating a chatbot from a website, inspect the website first, prefer sitemap knowledge when available, extract brand colors/icons from raw HTML/assets, then configure knowledge, persona, instructions, appearance, starters, and followups.
+When creating a chatbot from a website, first confirm or infer the chatbot purpose: customer support, marketing/site guide, lead generation, docs/help, onboarding, or a mix.
+Then inspect the website, prefer sitemap knowledge when available, extract brand colors/icons from raw HTML/assets, and configure knowledge, persona, instructions, appearance, starters, and followups.

 If you use a different profile name, replace sitegpt-agent in the instruction.